 Engaging your nonprofit audience is key.
 In conjunction with best practices for social media, you can create a winning campaign for your cause and build, enhance and intrigue people to get more interested in your purpose.
 Social media campaigns also aid in running a cheaper and faster campaign while still reaching a broad audience.
 This is a key point, especially when trying to raise money for your nonprofit organization.

-Category: Analytics, Blogging, Integration, SEO, Social Media Marketing 201
+Category: Analytics, Blogging, Integrating with Traditional Marketing, SEO, Social Media Marketing 201